mharyam/Show-Me-the-Data-Structures-Project/explanation_1.md

 1) LRU CACHE:
-    I used a dictionary as my data structure to get and set values The Time complexity is  O(n) because dictionary is a hashmap The space complexity is 0(n)
+    I used a dictionary as my data structure to get and set values The Time complexity is  O(1) because dictionary is a hashmap The space complexity is 0(n)

 2) FILE RECURSION:
-    I am using recursion in here, so the Time complexity is 0(n)
+    I am using recursion in here, so the Time complexity is 0(n) The space complexity is 0(1)

 3) Huffman Coding: